 In a region where people were still reeling from war and seemingly endless conflict and occupation, hope seemed to glimmer on the horizon as the British and French forces of WWI began bargaining with local, Arab leaders amiable to the idea of fighting for the Allied cause in return for power, albeit limited power.
 However, with the defeat and eradication of the Ottoman occupiers, the new European forces quickly filled the vacuum.
 The notion of self-reliance and self-actualization were so close to the Arab and Muslim people and yet they saw this bright potential pulled from them as quickly as it was promised.
 The Arab people were becoming a populace perpetually possessed.

-In 1948, the Balfour Declarationestablished in 1917reached its peak with the establishment of a sovereign Israeli state.
+In 1948, the Balfour Declaration – established in 1917 – reached its peak with the establishment of a sovereign Israeli state.
 From the moment of its inception, Israel was viewed as a group of Zionist intruders, backed by Western powers that had lied to and brutally oppressed the Arab and Muslim populations of the Middle East.
 Hassan Nasrallah (the leader and founder of Hezbollah) called Israel’s creation “a historic catastrophe and tragic event” (Noe, 188).
 Perhaps most vividly in the 1967 war, Israel’s brief history is one fraught with expansionist – often violent– tendencies and policies that further exacerbate the resentment exhibited toward it by all of its neighbors.
 Supporters of the Israeli actions in 1967 call to attention the ‘necessity’ Israel had to protect itself from angry, imposing border-states.
 Thomas Friedman in his book From Beirut to Jerusalem describes this moment as the time “when for the first time the widening awareness of the Holocaust among Israelis would begin to merge with their immediate predicament” (Friedman, 278-9).
 However real the possibility of Israel being militarily defeated, Arab and Muslim counter-forces viewed this war as an opportunity to rid the region of an unwelcomed guest; a guest that had been force-fed to the Middle East by the ever-imperialistic Western colonizers.

 The Middle Eastern populace viewed the establishment of the Israeli state as much more than an imposition of a regionally and historically despised people; it was the reinforcement of their fears and resentment for the Western colonizers.
 It gave credence to their paranoia.
 According to Congressional Research Service’s report in late 2010, the U.S. has given a total of just over $109 billion to Israel since its inception into the realm of sovereign states in 1948.
 This amount includes over $61 billion in military grants (Sharpe, 24).
 In the minds of Islamists, these dollar figures are equivalent to the monetary extent to which the U.S. is willing to support an evil, unjust form of imperialism.
 In the time period between 2000 and 2009 the United States has contributed over $ 21.5 billion to Israel through grants and credits.
 In this same time period, in the same form, the U.S. has given just over $2 billion to the West Bank and Gaza.
 (U.S. Census Bureau, 802).
 As the U.S. budget of foreign aid for Israel grows, the trust and amiability that Arab and Muslims have for the West proportionately diminishes.